• Home

 The youth pipeline

 Some of the most fascinating work, however, will happen at the youth level.
-The pipeline into women’s soccer starts young; many professional women’s athletes credit Title IX with creating the opportunity for them to reach the pros.
+The pipeline into women’s soccer starts young; many professional women athletes credit Title IX with creating the opportunity for them to reach the pros.
 Research shows that girls often drop out of sports around age 12—just as they’re entering puberty and dealing with body confidence issues.
-Youth sports coaches should be trained how to handle the sensitive time in girls’ lives, Hayes says.
+Youth sports coaches should be trained in how to handle this sensitive time in girls’ lives, Hayes says.
 “It’s not as simple as just going to the field with an extra tampon and a sanitary towel, though that would be helpful,” she says.
 “Everything from ensuring we don’t wear white shorts to what are the best ways for having challenging conversations in what is a really tricky period for young girls?
-How might we support when body images plays such an important part of their own self-confidence?”
+How might we support [them] when body image plays such an important part in their own self-confidence?”

-For Kang, the work in youth sports achieves a social mission and future proofs her own clubs and sport for the decades ahead.
-Girls’ soccer programs in the U.S. have less infrastructure and support compared to Europe, and American clubs are fighting to keep players like the Washington Spirit’s Trinity Rodman in the U.S., where salary caps limit how much stars can earn.
+For Kang, the work in youth sports achieves a social mission and future-proofs her own clubs and sport for the decades ahead.
+Girls’ soccer programs in the U.S. have less infrastructure and support compared with Europe, and American clubs are fighting to keep players like the Washington Spirit’s Trinity Rodman in the U.S., where salary caps limit how much stars can earn.

 “We have to make sure that we invest in really showing the clear path,” she says, “so that young girls can aspire to be the next Alex Morgan, the next Trinity Rodman.”